iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > This app still loses data even after the update to correct.
 Recorded my walk yesterday but when I opened the app an hour later to record data, it showed nothing for the day.
 No historic info is being kept for more than a few hours..<br> :date: __2021-03-05 18:15:16__

 > My app has gone into a weird state and won't work anymore.
 Upon loading it displays a message "Oops!
 We don't seem to be able to access your walking data right now.
 Please check back later" I've already confirmed that all app permissions are enabled.
 Also I'd tried uninstalling/reinstalling and deleting app cache/data... all to no avail.
 Not clear how to seek support for this app!<br> :date: __2021-03-05 01:50:22__

-> The app suddenly stopped working after 6 days.
-I have reinstalled it, but very disappointed as it was quite motivating.<br> :date: __2021-02-25 08:17:55__

-> Easy to use app but totally inaccurate.
-After my last positive review I have changed my opinion.
-My watch and mobile can say fir instance I gave walked for two hours yet the app will say I have walked 41 minutes with 10 minutes of it brisk, it makes no sense.
-Initially it was accurate now its pretty useless.<br> :date: __2021-02-19 18:39:00__

-> Been using this for several weeks.
-Opened it this morning, empty, no history, nothing retained.
-Pissed off.<br> :date: __2021-02-19 08:21:19__